 LED landscape and outdoor lighting have been gaining in popularity over the last 5 or so years, but there continue to be misconceptions about what LED is and what it looks like.

-As you can see, the lighting doesn’t have a blue color like many expect from LED.
 LED is a great option for many outdoor lighting applications.
 It is more energy-efficient and the bulbs do last longer than the more commonly used halogen bulbs, saving you money.
 LED fixtures are a great idea when it comes to difficult installations especially.
 For example, moonlighting includes lights mounted high in the trees shining downward.
 LED fixtures would work well in this instance as the bulbs last longer and require less maintenance.

 Another misconception we hear often is that to have a new LED outdoor lighting system, existing systems have to be completely scrapped and all new fixtures have to be installed.
 Again, this may have been the case several years ago, but isn’t anymore.
 Depending on the quality and current state of your system, the fixtures can be retrofitted to LED lighting.
 An outdoor lighting company should be able to work with your existing fixtures, adding new bulbs and drivers to convert them to LED.